How to Choose Your Wedding Venue (Beginners Guide)

 And one of my favorite things it helps with …is comparing vendors

-- like wedding venue for example.
+- like venues for example.

 ---

-And it's not just for venue.
+And it's not only comparing venues.

 ...all the stuffs that are usually very overwhelming.